chandan-0416/nextjs-project/README.md

-a> Routing in Next.js is file-based — the folder and file structure inside your app/ (or older pages/) directory automatically defines your URL routes.No need to manually configure routes like in React Router — it’s automatic. b> Each folder with a page.tsx file automatically becomes a route. c> Dynamic Routes (param) - To handle URLs with parameters (like /products/5).
+a> Routing in Next.js is file-based — the folder and file structure inside your app/ (or older pages/) directory automatically defines your URL routes.No need to manually configure routes like in React Router — it’s automatic. b> Each folder with a page.tsx file automatically becomes a route. c> Dynamic Routes (param) - To handle URLs with parameters (like /products/5). d> Next.js uses file-system based routing, meaning you can use folders and files to define routes.
+This page will guide you through how to create layouts and pages, and link between them.
 8.
 # Navigation between Pages
 a> Use Next.js’s <LINK> component from next/link for client-side navigation. b> Programmatic Navigation (useRouter) c> params represents the dynamic segments from the URL path — that is, parts of the route surrounded by square brackets [ ]. d> searchParams represents the query string in the URL (the part after ?).
 9. Frontend System Design
 # Low Level Design (LLD)
 - Component Design